 Saari Residence in Mynämäki, Finland

 The Saari Residence is an international artist in residence in Mynämäki, Southwest Finland, run by Kone Foundation.
-Located in a culturally and historically significant countryside setting, the Saari Residence offers an excellent and inspiring working environment for artistic development and creativity.
+Located in a culturally and historically significant countryside setting, the Residence offers an excellent and inspiring working environment for artistic development and creativity.
 Residence participants are encouraged to delve into their artistic work and to develop potential new directions for it side by side with the other residents.
 The Saari Residence also provides a unique platform for artists to meet each other and share their ideas.

 The Saari Residence is an excellent place to focus on artistic work.
 The main purpose of the residency is not to network within the field of art or to host exhibitions or performances.
 No exhibition or performance is required at the end of the residency period.
-Read more about working at the Saari Residence

-The residence’s long-term activities and thinking are underpinned by an ecological approach, which also covers social and psychological sustainability.
+The Residence’s long-term activities and thinking are underpinned by an ecological approach, which also covers social and psychological sustainability.
 Its keywords are slowness, insight and change.
 When selecting artists for the residence, working with ecological topics is not a selection criterion; rather, our emphasis on ecology is reflected in the residence’s overall activities.
-Read more about the ecologically sustainable residency
+Read more about the ecologically sustainable residency.
+We are continuously improving the accessibility of the residence and follow the principles of safer space.
+Currently, one of our apartments is accessible.
+For more detailed information about the accessibility of the residence, please contact saari@koneensaatio.fi.
+Read more about the accessibility in residency activities

-Residency programmes
+Residency programme

 Who can apply?